AriFordsham/GHCWiki/All-things-layout.md

 This is a brainstorm page to see how far we can push our love for layout-based syntax to fix existing problems with lists, records, multi-line strings etc.

-This might just stay a vanity idea, or evolve into a proper extensions.
+This might just stay a vanity idea, or evolve into a proper extension.

 ## Herald